Yossi/outline-tg-bot/README.md

 Regular users can use the bot as follows:
 Post message as usual.
 The bot will silently detect and remember the last link it sees.
-If you know what the last link seen needs to get the outline.com treatment you say `/include`.
+When you know what the last link seen needs to get the outline.com (or whatever method works) treatment you say `/include`.
-From now on the bot will post an outline.com link for all urls from that domain.
+Immediately and from now on the bot will attempt to post a list of bypass links for all urls from that domain.
-You can also add domains manually with `/include domain.tld`
+You can also add domains manually with `/include domain.tld`.
 `/list` will show all the domains the bot is set to act on.
 `/remove domain.tld` does just that.

+Additionally, users can request a google translate version of the most recent link by sending `/translate`.
+`/translate` defaults to english but will also accept a list of ISO-639-1 language codes.
+For example `/translate en de es`.

 As a bot admin you have some commands that only you can run:
 `/r` - restart the bot.
 Handy for development.